ibm-ecosystem-engineering/SuperKnowa/README.md

 # SuperKnowa
 ## Fast Framework to build RAG (Retriever Augmented Generation) Pipelines at Scale - powered by watsonx

 Welcome to the SuperKnowa GitHub repository!
-Here, you'll find a diverse collection of pluggable components designed to tackle various Generative AI use cases using Large Language Models (LLMs).
+Here, you will find a diverse collection of pluggable components designed to tackle various Generative AI use cases using Large Language Models (LLMs).
 Think of these components as building blocks, much like Lego pieces, that you can assemble to address a wide range of challenges in the realm of AI-driven text generation.

 <img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExNjZpZXlpMGxxODZqdHhqYm90YXVzYmIxdHlyeG9tcWg2YXhxcW5hcCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/QM8szBdDLn7dT90CV6/giphy.gif" alt="GIF Description" width="500" height="300">

 SuperKnowa is a powerful framework developed using watsonx (watch the video on watsonx.ai [here](https://cdnapisec.kaltura.com/index.php/extwidget/preview/partner_id/1773841/uiconf_id/27941801/entry_id/1_yola7kmy/embed/dynamic)) that harnesses the capabilities of Large Language Models (LLMs) to offer a range of advanced Generative AI use cases.
 This repository introduces you to the various use cases covered by SuperKnowa.

 ## Getting Started

-You can get started by updating the [`config.yaml`](./config.yaml) file and run the [LLMQnA.py](./4.%20In-context%20learning%20using%20LLM/LLMQnA.py) script for quicky configuring your RAG pipeline:
+You can get started by updating the [`config.yaml`](./config.yaml) file and run the [LLMQnA.py](./4.%20In-context%20learning%20using%20LLM/LLMQnA.py) script for quickly configuring your RAG pipeline:

 ```
 retriever: